exercism/typescript/CONTRIBUTING.md

 #### Implementing existing exercise

-Let's say you want to implement a new exercise, from the list of exercises, because you've noticed that this track could benefit from this exercise, really liked it in another track, or just because you find this interesting; the first step is to [check for an open issue][issue-new-exercise].
+Let's say you want to implement a new exercise, from the list of (practice) exercises, because you've noticed that this track could benefit from this exercise, really liked it in another track, or just because you find this interesting; the first step is to [check for an open issue][issue-new-exercise].
 If it's there, make sure no one is working on it, and most of all that there is not an open Pull Request towards this exercise.

 If there is no such issue, you may open one.
 The baseline of work is as follows: